EvaSeidlmayer/orcid-for-wikidata/README.md

 | Q60656124 | 0000-0003-4861-0636 | 10.1039/C6RA14435G ||||
 | Q57858467 | 0000-0003-4861-0636 | 10.1039/C7GC00571G ||||

-It contains the subset of all publications listed in the chosen ORCID-file that have Q-IDs.
-Since they have a Q-ID we know they are registered in Wikidata.
+It contains the subset of all publications listed in the chosen ORCID-file that have QIDs.
+Since they have a QID we know they are registered in Wikidata.

-Adding registered authors to the data set containing publication IDs
+Now we like to add also the authors QID to the data set:

-    ./analysis/map_wikidata_allauthors.py ORCID-ids-1.csv allauthors.txt final-publication-data-1.csv
+    ./analysis/map_allauthors_to_article.py ORCID-ids-1.csv orcid.txt final-publication-data-1.csv

-The script map_wikidata_allauthors.py groups all listed authors of an article QID and produces internally a structure like this:
+The script map_allauthors_to_article.py groups all listed authors of an article QID and produces internally a structure like this:

 | publication_qID | all_authors_qID|
 |----|:----:|